Tristemps/MIoT-Project/Specification.md

 ### **4. Zolertia Server Board**
 - **Role**:
-  - The Zolertia Server, powered by the battery management system (BMS), is responsible for collecting voltage and current data from the battery.
+  - The Zolertia Server is responsible for collecting voltage and current data from the battery.
 The Zolertia Server communicates the data to the Zolertia Border Router via the **CoAP** protocol over the **6LoWPAN** wireless network.
 - **Main Features**:
    - Received voltage, current and time data from the battery.
    - Provides a wireless interface for communication, compatible with **6LoWPAN**.